CSIRT-MU/QoSForecastLSTM/README.md

 * Keras (https://keras.io/)
 * Scikit-learn (http://scikit-learn.org/)

-All of these Python libraries are available via Pip install tool (python3 -m pip install *package*).
+All of these Python libraries are available via Pip install tool (e.g. python3 -m pip install *package*).

 ### Analyses

-All analyses are present in analyses/SERV-*/ directories.
+All analyses are present in *analyses/SERV-x/* directories.
 To run any analysis yourself, you need to start your own Jupyter notebook session and load selected analysis.